Lampzzz/Lampzzz/README.md

-## Hi, I'm Lampzz - Aspiring Web and Mobile Developer 👋
+## Hi, I'm Lampzz - Web and Mobile Developer 👋

 I'm a Filipino student in my 4th year, studying BSIT (Bachelor of Science in Information Technology) at the University of Caloocan City.
 Driven by a curious mind, I strive to learn something new every day.
 Currently, I am focused on becoming a web and mobile developer.